 Pupils who are competent will be encouraged to take responsibility for managing their own medicines and procedures.
-This will be discussed with parents and it will be reflected in their IHPs.
+This will be discussed with parents and it will be reflected in their IHPs or asthma/allergy card.

 Pupils will be allowed to carry their own medicines and relevant devices wherever possible.
-Staff will not force a pupil to take a medicine or carry out a necessary procedure if they refuse, but will follow the procedure agreed in the IHP and inform parents so that an alternative option can be considered, if necessary.
+Staff will not force a pupil to take a medicine or carry out a necessary procedure if they refuse, but will follow the procedure agreed in the IHP or asthma/allergy cards and inform parents so that an alternative option can be considered, if necessary.